-- Ownership Developing countries exercise effective leadership over their development policies and strategies and coordinate development efforts.
+a) Ownership - Developing countries exercise effective leadership over their development policies and strategies and coordinate development efforts.
 At the level of programming, ownership is ensured by taking utmost account of the partner countries' own national development strategies.
-At the level of implementation, ownership is expressed by the conclusion of the Financing Agreement with the partner country. - Alignment Donors base their overall support on partner countries' national development strategies, institutions and procedures.
+At the level of implementation, ownership is expressed by the conclusion of the Financing Agreement with the partner country.

+b) Alignment - Donors base their overall support on partner countries' national development strategies, institutions and procedures.